 Experts say this boom in use among the depressed is probably linked to the spread of marijuana legalization across the United States, particularly for medical purposes.

-"Its accessibility has increased over the specific time period that this study measures," noted Michael Wetter, director of adolescent and young adult medicine with the UCLA David Geffen School of Medicine.
+"Its accessibility has increased over the specific time period that this study measures," noted Michael Wetter, director of psychology in adolescent medicine at the UCLA David Geffen School of Medicine.